ImangazalievM/CleanArchitectureManifest/README.md

 }
 ```

-This interface must be contained in domain layer.
+This interface must be contained in the domain layer.
 Then we create the interface implementation in presentation layer:

 ```java
 public class AndroidResourceManager implements ResourceManager {